Unitary Patent & Unitary Patent Court

 Questions and Answers on the Unitary Patent (UP) and the Unitary Patent Court (UPC).

 The UPC is the Unified Patent Court.
-It is a unified system that will complement the current judicial system.
-In particular, the UPC will have jurisdiction over the validity and infringement of European patents and European patents with unitary effect (or “unitary patents”).
+It is a unified system that complements the national judicial system for matters related to patents.
+In particular, the UPC has jurisdiction over the validity and infringement of European patents and European patents with unitary effect (or “unitary patents”).

 At the time of grant, the proprietor can choose between a European patent and a unitary patent.

-Not at present.
-In fact, some countries, such as Spain, Switzerland, Norway and, from the moment of Brexit, also Great Britain, are excluded from the Unitary Patent, even if for different reasons: for example Spain, despite being part of the European Union (EU), has refused to be part of the Unitary Patent system.
+No. Some countries, such as Spain, Switzerland, Norway and Great Britain, are excluded from the Unitary Patent, even if for different reasons: for example Spain, despite being part of the European Union (EU), has refused to be part of the Unitary Patent system.
 This system does not apply to Great Britain that has left the European Union, as well as to Norway and Switzerland, which have never been part of it.

 *Provided the patent application was filed on March 1, 2007 or later.

-For unitary patents, the Unified Court will have exclusive jurisdiction.
-With regard to European patents and European patent applications, national courts will also have jurisdiction for at least a transitional period.
-Once fully operational, the Unified Court will have exclusive jurisdiction for European patents and European patent applications, limited to the states that adhere to the UPC.
-National courts will continue to have jurisdiction over national patents and European patents validated in states that do not adhere to the UPC.
+For the unitary patents, the Unified Patent Court has exclusive jurisdiction.
+With regard to European patents and European patent applications, national courts also have jurisdiction for at least a transitional period.
+Once fully operational, the Unified Patent Court will have exclusive jurisdiction for European patents and European patent applications, limited to the states that adhere to the UPC.
+National courts continue to have jurisdiction over national patents and European patents validated in states that do not adhere to the UPC.

 Yes, at least in an initial period this is possible.
 The proprietor of a European patent or patent application can file a request for renunciation, known as an “opt-out”.

 The opt-out is a waiver request, a means by which the proprietor of a European patent or patent application can remove them, individually, from the jurisdiction of the Unified Patent Court.
-In other words, all European patent applications and European patents with a filing date of March 1, 2007 or later will automatically be subject to the jurisdiction of the UPC, unless a waiver request is submitted.
+In other words, all European patent applications and European patents with a filing date of March 1st, 2007 or later are automatically subject to the jurisdiction of the UPC, unless a waiver request is submitted.

-In practice, the opt-out allows you to maintain the current situation and ensure that the possible nullity and infringement of your patent or patent application can only be discussed before a national court.
+In practice, the opt-out allows you to ensure that the possible nullity and infringement of your patent or patent application can only be discussed before a national court.

-The opt-out cannot be requested for unitary patents, which will automatically be subject to the exclusive jurisdiction of the Unified Court.
+The opt-out cannot be requested for unitary patents, which are automatically subject to the exclusive jurisdiction of the Unified Patent Court.

 The opt-out, once registered in the UPC Register, will be effective for the entire duration of the European patent application or patent.
 There is no periodic renewal.
 However, the proprietor can always change his mind and withdraw the opt-out, i.e. “renounce the waiver”.